JoeCalvi/dbd-api/server/README.md

     }
 ```

-`/survivors/query?survivor_name=name`
+`/survivors/survivor_id`

-Using the above example, you can see that this survivor's name is "Feng Min".
-By calling http://localhost:3000/survivors/query?survivor_name=Feng-Min, this survivor object will be returned with a bit more information attached to it.
+In the above example, we can see that Feng's survivor_id ("_id" or "id", referred to as "survivor_id" on all associated objects) is 64caecb7da2e1eb56296d922.
+By calling http://localhost:3000/survivors/64caecb7da2e1eb56296d922, the following survivor object will be returned:

-Example:

 ```
   {